Back to all articles

 The General Data Protection Regulation (GDPR) is Europe's comprehensive privacy law that went into effect on May 25, 2018.
 If your website has visitors from the EU — even if you're based elsewhere — you need to comply with GDPR.

-For cookies, GDPR is crystal clear: You must get explicit, informed consent before setting non-essential cookies on a user's device.
+For cookies, GDPR is clear: You must get explicit, informed consent before setting non-essential cookies on a user's device.

 The stakes are high: